 Researchers at the University of Edinburgh have used cutting-edge gene-editing techniques to create stem cells that are resistant to developing Parkinson's.

 Stem cells are special cells which can develop into almost any cell in the body.
-They hold huge hope for Parkinson's because they could be used to create healthy new brain cells to replace those lost in the the condition.
+They hold huge hope for Parkinson's because they could be used to create healthy new brain cells to replace those lost in the condition.

 Major progress has already been made towards stem cell therapies but there are also significant challenges.